 Getting Married at a Notary in Colombia

 In Colombia, you can get married at a church or at a notary.
-Here I’ll look at my experience with a civil marriage at one of the notaries in Medellín.
+Here I’ll look at my experience with a civil marriage at a notary in Medellín.
 Note that religious marriages must also be registered at a notary.

 Your first step in a civil marriage at a notary in Colombia is to contact the one you use to discuss what documents are required and the procedure.
 Documents required can be different from notary to notary.
 In addition, the documents required depend on your situation.

-Over three years ago I was married at Notary 17 in El Poblado located at Calle 8 #42-15.
-This notary has much experience with foreigners and the process was straightforward in my experience.
+Several years ago, I got married at Notary 17 in El Poblado, located at Calle 8 #42-15.
+This notary in Medellin has extensive experience with foreigners and the process was straightforward in my experience.
 The documents required were:

 I translated my documents from the U.S. to Spanish using a visa agency in Medellín with official Colombian translators that translate into Spanish.

-When I brought all the documents to the notary they reviewed the documents and scheduled the civil wedding with the notary.
-Since I spoke sufficient Spanish a translator wasn’t needed.
-And once I was married in Colombia I was eligible for a Colombia marriage visa.
+When I submitted all the documents, the notary reviewed them and scheduled the civil wedding at the notary.
+Since I spoke Spanish fluently, I didn’t need a translator.
+And once I was married in Colombia, I became eligible for a Colombia marriage visa.

 Documenting a Civil Partnership at a Colombia Notary

-Colombia also has the option for documenting a civil partnership, which can also be used for a “marriage” visa.
+Colombia also has the option for documenting a civil partnership, which can also be used for a marriage visa.
 A civil partnership is like a common-law marriage.
-Two consecutive years of cohabitation in Colombia essentially represents a legal and defacto marital union in Colombia.
+In Colombia, two consecutive years of cohabitation legally establish a de facto marital union.

 Documenting this type of relationship requires a declaration in front of a Colombia notary.
-This is called a declaracion union marital de hecho and should be documented in a public escritura and this document can be used to get a visa.
+This is called a declaracion union marital de hecho and should be documented in a public escritura.
+This notarized document can then be used for visa applications.

 Notary for Documents Used in the United States